brilsergei/field_timer/README.md

 translate to and change in the copied file option 'regional' for your field.
 Formatter settings cannot be translated via interface yet.
 See https://www.drupal.org/project/drupal/issues/2546212

+## Assets
+Required assets of the used JS libs are loaded from [jsDelivr](https://www.jsdelivr.com/).
+It is also possible to load the assets from site local storage.
+In order to use locally stored library assets download required JS libraries to drupal library directory and rename library directories to libraries/county and libraries/jquery.countdown respectively.
+This module supports jQuery Countdown 2.1.0.

 ## Issues, Bugs and Feature Requests